 As this species is part of the Araceæ family, their inflorescences aren't showy.
 Much like a Peace Lily's flower, their flowers consist of a white or green spathe (the spoon-like shell) with the spadix being the site of pollination.
 Blooms can last up to three days and are usually visible during late spring or early summer around 30cm+ from the soil line.

 In some cases, a show of flowers may indicate the plant is stressed; common causes of this are irregular waters, root rot and environmental shock.

 Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Alocasia are far better at being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock, which will result in yellowed leaves and wilting), so only repot if you feel it's wholly necessary.

 Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those situated in a darker location, introduce an extra amount of perlite and grit into the new soil to downplay over-watering risks.
-Click on this link for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 This plant is classified as poisonous due to varying concentrations of calcium oxalate crystals found around the plant's body.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.